-Reality Check: How terrorism threat levels work - BBC News
+Reality Check: How terrorism threat levels work

 - CRITICAL means an attack is expected imminently

-The highest level "critical" has been activated twice before.
+This is the fourth time the highest level "critical" has been activated.

-The threat level was first raised to "critical" on 10 August 2006, just nine days after the scale was published, following the discovery of a plot to blow up planes flying from Britain to the USA on as many as 10 flights.
+The threat level was first raised to "critical" on 10 August 2006, just nine days after the scale was published, following the discovery of a plot to blow up as many as 10 planes flying from Britain to the US.

-The only other time the threat level was raised to "critical" was following the car attack on Glasgow Airport on 30 June 2007, in which the only fatality was one of the assailants.
+It was also raised to "critical" following the car attack on Glasgow Airport on 30 June 2007, in which the only fatality was one of the assailants.

-On neither occasion was the threat maintained at that highest level for longer than four days.

-Before being moved up to "critical" on 23 May 2017, the threat level had been held at "severe" for 998 days.
+And it was put at critical on 23 May this year, the day after the Manchester suicide bombing, and remained there until 27 May, when it lowered to severe.

 In September 2010, additional scales were introduced to rate the threat level from terrorism related to Northern Ireland.